kokkos/kokkos-kernels/docs/source/API/sparse/extract_diagonal_blocks_rcb.rst

 The function will return a vector of diagonal blocks corresponding to the RCB partitions.

-The function will throw a runtime exception if any of the following conditions are not met:
+The function will throw a runtime exception if any of the following conditions are true:

 - the sparse matrix ``A`` is not square
 - the size of the vector of diagonal blocks ``DiagBlk_v`` is not set or is larger than the number of rows in ``A``